andycowl/bbdb3-manual/tutorial.rst

 Occasionally, you may want to change contact details.
 Search BBDB (using 'b') to find the contact named 'David Evans'.

-Type 'e' (:function:`bbdb-edit-field`) to change this contact's first name to 'Dave'.
+Type 'e' (:command:`bbdb-edit-field`) to change this contact's first name to 'Dave'.

-Save your changes using 's' (:function:`bbdb-save`).
+Save your changes using 's' (:command:`bbdb-save`).
 Your changes are now saved to the BBDB which resides in '~/.emacs.d/bbdb' (:variable:`bbdb-file`) by default.

 Adding fields
 -------------

-Add a new contact called 'Adam Clayton' using 'c' (:function:`bbdb-create`).
+Add a new contact called 'Adam Clayton' using (:command:`bbdb-create`).
 This time, include additional information for the organization, address, phone number and email address as follows::